How to create paint pouring art

 Start preparing your pour in glasses or paper cups with a ratio of 1:3 medium to ink.

 Prepare as many colours as you like upfront.
-To test the ﬂuidity, simply lift the pallet knife out of the mixture and if the mixture ﬂows smoothly oﬀ of the pallet knife you are ready to start creating your paint pouring art.
+To test the ﬂuidity, simply lift the palette knife out of the mixture and if the mixture ﬂows smoothly oﬀ of the palette knife you are ready to start creating your paint pouring art.

 For a traditional cup pour, premix your colours and add each one to the desired surface separately.
 You can keep adding colours until you are happy with the ﬁnished product.

 To Dirty Pour just combine multiple premixed colours into one container and pour from there.
 The colours will mix and ﬂow around eachother creating interesting and beautiful patterns that are diﬃcult to recreate with a traditional pour.

 Puddle Pouring relies on adding colours in a controlled manner to the centre of the colour you have just added.
 The circles will expand and press against eachother without mixing too much.

 Flip Cup is similar to the Dirty Pour, but rather than pouring the mixture, the container is ﬂipped onto the canvas with the canvas acting as a lid.
 Then, after settling, the cup is lifted oﬀ and the paint combines into new shapes.